This is the Rush Limbaugh program, a program that meets and surpasses all audience expectations daily.

 Excellent point.

-Uh Robert Kennedy Jr. divests some of the stuff in the trust, and he might have to rely on a few more donations to his public policy think tank.
+Robert Kennedy Jr. divests some of the stuff in the trust, and he might have to rely on a few more donations to his public policy think tank.

-Yeah, a lot of people helping out now.
+A lot of people helping out now.

 A medical necklace.

-Ha ha nice try, folks.
+Nice try, folks.

-And I don't I don't wear bracelets.
+And I don't wear bracelets.

 I like freedom.

-I don't like it stuff.
+I don't like that stuff.

 I look that up.

-That would be rich if that's true, and I'm pretty sure that it is uh true out there.
+That would be rich if that's true, and I'm pretty sure that it is true out there.

 Here's Neil in Overland Park, Kansas.

-Welcome, sir to the EIB network.
+Welcome, sir, to the EIB Network.

-I appreciate your patience too.
+I appreciate your patience, too.

-The uh do I prefer uh Varden?
+Do I prefer Varden?

 Yeah.